Cokile/CCActivityHUD/README.md

 * More types of animation

-Any Pull Requests are welcome.
+Any Pull Requests and issues are welcome.